sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

 - The CREATE event extracts the payload from the CQN representation and saves into `businessPartner` object.

-    Here you initialize the `BusinessPartnerService` instance and then prepare the query and call the `executeRequest` function which creates the new `businessPartner`.
+    Here you initialize the `BusinessPartnerService` instance and then prepare the query and call the `executeRequest` function, which creates the new `businessPartner`.

 ### Run the mock server